Donald Nieman: Binghamton University leadership

 The success of the pharmacy school led to further expansion of health sciences programs.
 Nieman oversaw the transformation of the Decker School of Nursing into the Decker College of Nursing and Health Sciences, relocating it to Johnson City near the pharmacy school and the largest clinical placement sites.
-Taking advantage of the Upstate Revitalization Initiative, the university converted an abandoned factory into a state-of-the-art facility.
+Making use of the Upstate Revitalization Initiative, the university converted an abandoned factory into a new facility.
 Under Dean Mario Ortiz's leadership, the college expanded its scope to include rehabilitation sciences and public health programs, creating what Nieman described as "a bigger footprint in the health sciences" that would enhance research, serve the community, and eventually generate revenue for the university.

 During his provostship, the university achieved re-accreditation by the Middle States Commission on Higher Education with no recommendations for follow-up and was designated an R-1 University (Doctoral Universities—Very high research activity) by the Carnegie Foundation.
 The Freshman Research Immersion Program (FRI) was established with support from the Howard Hughes Medical Institute and other funders.
-Reforms in calculus instruction were implemented, resulting in reduced failure rates.
+Reforms in calculus instruction were implemented, resulting in a reduction in failure rates.
 Student retention and graduation rates improved during this period.
 The Institute for Genocide and Mass Atrocity Prevention and the Ellyn Kaschak Institute for Social Justice for Women and Girls were established through major philanthropic gifts.